Lab

 We welcome motivated students who are interested in ubiquitous computing, mobile/wearable sensing, IoT, and related fields.
 Students can be assigned to our lab by enrolling in the Department of Socio-Cultural Environmental Studies (社会文化環境学専攻), Graduate School of Frontier Sciences (新領域創成科学研究科), The University of Tokyo.

-Entrance examinations are held once a year in summer (around August, for April enrollment).
+Entrance examinations are held once a year in summer (around August, for October or the following April enrollment).
 Please note that the examination schedule and admission requirements are subject to change.
 For the latest information, application process, and past exam questions, please refer to the department website.

 If you are interested in joining our lab, please contact Nishiyama by email with your CV and a brief description of your research interests.
 We encourage you to reach out well in advance of the application deadline.